 Here’s a transition video of the Amen Break into Straight Outta Compton to get a better idea.

-The break wasn’t just used by hip hop artists but also became a defining element to jungle and drum & bass music.
+The Amen Break wasn’t only used by hip-hop artists.
+It also became a defining element to jungle and drum & bass music.
 Ever since the birth of the Amen Break, DJ’s continue to sample the drum loop, making it the DNA of drum & bass.

 Appearing at 00:51, you could hear the sample sped up to give that rushing feel to drum and bass.

 Years after the release of Amen Brother, the funk soul band had been reached out for a master tape of the track.
-It was only at this point that the leader of the band found out musicians have been sampling the loop making millions.
+It was only at this point that the leader of the band found out musicians around the world had been sampling the loop making millions.